sanjaybasu/medicaid-causal-world-model-/README.md

 **Treatment-Effect-Based Versus Risk-Based Targeting of Care Management Outreach in Medicaid: A Causal Machine Learning Cohort Study**

-*Population Health Management, under review.*

-## Repository policy

-This repository contains **only the code** required to reproduce the analysis.
-By design, it does **not** contain:

-- Patient or claims data (HIPAA + Medicaid data-use agreements with Washington and Virginia)
-- Aggregate results, JSON outputs, or model artifacts
-- The manuscript, appendix, figures, cover letter, or any other submission package material

-A meticulous data scientist with access to comparable Medicaid claims and care-management encounter data should be able to clone this repository and re-run the full pipeline end-to-end.
-Expected I/O contracts for each step are documented in [`REPLICATION.md`](REPLICATION.md).

 ## What the code does

 The pipeline (in [`code/`](code/)) implements: